Milkshiift/BigBrother-bot/README.md

 *   **💾 Metadata Log**: Saves every change to channels, members, roles, emojis, stickers, and the guild.
 *   **🖼️ Asset Mirroring**: Downloads attachments, avatars, emojis, stickers, and guild icons/banners in full quality.
 *   **📄 Append Log**: Data is *never* deleted or overwritten.
-*   **⚡ High Performance**: Your internet connection and storage I/O are the bottleneck, not the bot.
+*   **⚡ High Performance**: Your internet connection and storage I/O are the bottleneck, never the bot.
 *   **🛡️ Reliable**: Built like failure is not an option.
 See [RELIABILITY.md](https://github.com/Milkshiift/BigBrother-bot/blob/main/RELIABILITY.md).

 ---